scripting/feedlandSupport/docs/yourfeedlist.md

 The third column is the title of the feed.
 It links to the <i>Feed Info</i> page for the feed, where you can get detailed info about the feed.

+Many of the items have tool tips, for example the feed title has as its tool tip the description of the feed.
+It's good to have it there because sometimes the feed titles aren't that helpful.

 ### Categorizing a feed

 Immediately after the feed title is a tag icon that connects to the <i>categories dialog</i> for the feed.
 It will only be present if you're subscribed to the feed.
 It's dark if you've set some categories, light if you haven't, so you can quickly see which feeds you have still to assign to categories.